 Throughout the rigorous curriculum, learners explore effective behavior, psychology as a social science or as a natural science, and research design.
 Degree-seekers also complete integrative experiences during their senior year, including a seminar on the history of psychology.

-Located in Sioux City, Iowa, Morningside College offers a bachelor of arts degree in counseling psychology.
+Located in Sioux City, Iowa, Morningside College offers a in counseling psychology.
 Degree-seekers can tailor their program to align with their professional goals and interests by choosing a minor.
 Students can also consider choosing more than one major or minor.

 Degree-seekers enjoy the intimacy of a private college setting and benefit from a more personalized learning experience.
 Morningside allows students to take advantage of the counseling lab to observe counseling sessions and expand their skills.
 Learners interested in pursuing dual majors can consider related fields, including general psychology, biopsychology, and developmental psychology.

 The psychology program emphasizes research at the core of the curriculum, allowing degree-seekers to explore the topics that interest them and the fundamentals of the field.
 Students can interact with professionals and build skills through interviews, conferences, and club meetings.